xiaoshan1994/xiaoshan1994.github.io/content/english/post/research_0719.md

 [^fo]: https://www.mdpi.com/2071-1050/7/1/138/htm
 [^ca]: Energy carriers include electricity and heat as well as solid, liquid and gaseous fuels.
 They occupy intermediate steps in the energy-supply chain between primary sources and end-use applications.
 An energy carrier is thus a transmitter of energy.
 [^FISIM]: In the System of National Accounts it is an estimate of the value of the services provided by financial intermediaries, such as banks, for which no explicit charges are made; instead these services are paid for as part of the margin between rates applied to savers and borrowers.
 The supposition is that savers would receive a lower interest rate and borrowers pay a higher interest rate if all financial services had explicit charges.
+[^trprin]: Emission accounts follow the so-called residence principle – that is, address the activities undertaken by the residents of a country, independent from where these take place – while emission inventories (as those used in the context of the Kyoto Protocol) follow the territory principle – that is, address the activities taking place within the territory, independent from where the subject resides.